Platform-OS/platformos-check/docs/checks/unused_assign.md

 # Prevent Unused Assigns (`UnusedAssign`)

-This check helps prevent bloat in themes by identifying variable definitions that are not used, aiming to eliminate unnecessary code in apps and highlight user errors.
+This check helps prevent bloat in your platformOS application by identifying variable definitions that are not used, aiming to eliminate unnecessary code in apps and highlight user errors.

 ## Examples